tvararu/rails-webpack-example/README.md

 $ open http://localhost:3000
 ```

-Edit `app/javascript/components/Hello.jsx`, and marvel at how the content that was dynamically rendered by JavaScript in your browser will update without a full page reload.
+Edit `app/javascript/components/Hello.jsx`, and marvel at how the content that was dynamically rendered by JavaScript in your browser will update without a full page reload and while maintaining the application's state.

 ## License